daviewales/pimotion/README.md

 are advised to include the first line for performance reasons. `sudo apt-get build-dep python-numpy` installs a lot of very fast maths libraries for `numpy`, which **greatly** improve performance.

-To run, Navigate to the `src` directory, and run `python motion.py`.
+To run, Navigate to the `pimotion` directory, and run `python3 motion.py`.

 ## More Info